Contests offered at Middle, Mid-West, West, and East Tennessee regional events:

 Crime Scene Investigation – Students participating in the SkillsUSA Tennessee regional Crime Scene Investigation competition should be prepared for the following scenarios: oral board interview, dusting for fingerprints, and bagging evidence.
 Contestants should bring CSI kit with the materials to accomplish the above tasks.

 Criminal Justice – contestants need to bring the necessary equipment needed which will be on a standard duty belt.
+Possible scenarios may include:

 The Fantasy Theme for the 2018 Esthetics Contest is “Looney Tunes.”
 Click here for the agenda.